For detailed instructions on how to measure your horse's hooves for Scoot Boots, see the video and instructions below.

 Important notes about measuring for Scoot Boots:

-- Before measuring, ensure your horse has had a correct barefoot trim (this means a rolled toe with a strong bevel to the wall and no extra length in the toe or heel; sizing will be distorted for hooves not successfully maintained with a natural trim).
+- Before measuring, ensure your horse has recently had a correct barefoot trim (this means a rolled toe with a strong bevel to the wall and no extra length in the toe or heel; sizing and fit will be distorted for hooves not successfully maintained with a natural trim).

 - Measurements must be taken within 2 weeks of a trim.